precice/precice.github.io/pages/community/community-channels.md

 Apart from Matrix & Discourse, you can also:

-- Follow us on [Mastodon](https://fosstodon.org/@precice) and on [Twitter](https://twitter.com/preCICE_org).
+- Follow us on [Mastodon](https://fosstodon.org/@precice) and on [Bluesky](https://bsky.app/profile/precice.org).
 - Subscribe to our [YouTube channel](https://www.youtube.com/c/preCICECoupling/).
 - Subscribe to our [mailing list](https://mailman.informatik.uni-stuttgart.de/mailman/listinfo/precice) (only a few announcement emails per year).
 - Follow important research updates on [ResearchGate](https://www.researchgate.net/project/preCICE).
 - Create an alert on Google Scholar for citations to our reference paper: [v1, 2016](https://scholar.google.de/scholar?cites=5053469347483527186&as_sdt=2005&sciodt=0,5&hl=en).

-Apart from the above channels, we hope to see you in our [preCICE workshop 2023 in Munich](https://precice.org/precice-workshop-2023.html).
+Apart from the above channels, we hope to see you in one of our [preCICE workshops](precice-workshop.html).

 ## I want to contribute